ACeldo1/Simple-Payroll-System/README.md

 # Simple-Payroll-System
-Simple Payroll System from Software Engineering/Development course taken at the College of Staten Island CUNY
+Simple Payroll System for Software Engineering/Development course taken at the College of Staten Island CUNY

 Contributors:
 - Andy Celdo